Lowkh/Practice_DevSecOps_2026/README.md

 # Scenario 1

-A prepared code review note says:

-> “User input from the search box is inserted directly into a database query string.
-The search feature appears to work in normal testing, but the pattern is unsafe.”

-### Extra context

-The team is reviewing a search feature before release.
-Functional testing shows that users can type a product name into the search bar and receive results normally.
-However, a security-related review note warns that the way the input is handled in code may be unsafe even though the visible feature appears to work as expected.

-The release team is unsure whether this should be treated as a real defect because no obvious failure happened during ordinary testing.
-QA has been asked to help explain what the finding means, what workflow it affects, and whether it should influence release confidence.

-### Points to think about

-- The feature still works for normal users.
-- The concern came from a code-related review, not from a runtime screenshot or a package list.
-- The question is not only “Does the feature work?” but also “Is the way it handles user input safe?”
-- Participants should think about whether a risky pattern can matter even before a confirmed exploit is shown.

-## Questions

-1. What was found?
-2. Is this SAST, DAST, or SCA?
-3. Which workflow is affected?
-4. Is the issue theoretical, reachable, or user-impacting?
-5. What evidence supports the conclusion?
-6. Should this affect release confidence?
-Why?

----

-# Scenario 2

 A prepared runtime test note says:

 > “A test endpoint returned account information without the expected login check.
 The response was observed in a running test environment.”